Treaty 7: Implications at the time

 The implications at the time of the treaty were seen in two different ways, through the government's point of view and the Indigenous people's point of view.
 The Canadian government wanted the treaty to take place to allow them to build the railway across Canada.
 It was required that the railway went through the Indigenous peoples' land.
 The Canadian government began the treaty talks to build the railway and for the expansion of settlement.
 The immediate responses after the treaty was signed from the Canadian government officials was that "since the treaty the Indians appeared more contented and friendly than ever".
 The government's main concern was about the Canadian Pacific Railway and that it would be built.
 The construction began in the 1880s and it was completed.
 The implications for the government of Canada have not been seen until more recent years as it has been trying to reconcile with the Indigenous people of Canada.

 The implications for the Indigenous people after the signing of the treaty are seen through their suffering and hardship.
 The buffalo disappeared more rapidly than expected and the promised support from the Canadian government to transition into an agriculture lifestyle did not happen as quickly and as many expected.
 The winters following the signing of Treaty 7 were very harsh on the Indigenous people and their nomadic lifestyle.
-The nations were still waiting on the government to state what land they will be able to claim.
+The nations were still waiting on the government to state what land they would be able to claim.
 They suffered through disease outbreaks and starvation.
-Once the nations received the land they were given, it largely was unsuitable.
+Once the nations received the land they were given, it was largely unsuitable.
 The reserves led to poverty, food shortages and residential schools.
 Missionaries arrived to provide day schools and residential schools on the reserves.
 Issues arose with the reserves that included the lack of space for the number of people, fears the Canadian Pacific Railway would be constructed on their new land and that the land was insufficient and unsuitable.
 These were the main concerns of the Treaty Seven First Nations.
-The Treaty Seven First Nations had been given their reserves and plenty of aid from the missionaries but the promised help from the government that was stated in the treaty would take years to fully receive.
+The Treaty Seven First Nations had been given their reserves and plenty of aid from the missionaries but the promised help from the government that was stated in the treaty would take years to fully arrive.